-We’ve been eagerly awaiting the opening of LEGOLAND New York for over a year and a half.
-Our turn to preview the park (by virtue of purchasing “1st To Play” Passes) finally arrived this weekend!
+We eagerly awaited the opening of LEGOLAND New York for over a year and a half.
+Our first visit (a preview day by virtue of purchasing “1st To Play” Passes) was a bit of a letdown because the park wasn’t finished and only about half the rides were open.

 While the park features seven lands to explore, the preview map shows the LEGO Pirates section and part of the LEGO City section as not being completed.
 These and the LEGOLAND Hotel were marked as “Coming Soon.”